Create a Cart Promotion

 -

 You can select specific hours for the promotion by selecting the Time box at the bottom of the date picker.
+The duration will be based on your organization's timezone.

 - Under Promotion type, select a specific structure based on your goal: